 Instead of a business plan, modern companies opt for a business model canvas to break down their ideas into crucial elements.
 The lean canvas is a startup-friendly version of it meant to facilitate idea validation based on essential data.

-At the same time, the document is normally packed with a bunch of information irrelevant to grasp the intricacies of the business.
-Moreover, Steve Blank claims that it’s a rather ineffective as a tool for analyzing customers’ interests.
+The business plan is normally packed with a bunch of information irrelevant to grasp the intricacies of the business.
+Moreover, Steve Blank claims that it’s rather ineffective as a tool for analyzing customers’ interests.
 And what if you are interested in assessing your idea’s vitality rather than searching for money?
 In that case, it is better to peel off unnecessary data and concentrate on fundamental points of what you can offer on the market.
 For that purpose, it is advisable to check out a tool that acts as a one-page business model and offers more capabilities for analysis.

 What is a business model?

 Generally, the term denotes what is needed to monetize an idea.
 Essentially, it is a course of actions aimed at achieving profitability.
 A typical model defines a startup costs structure, marketing strategy, financing sources, target customers, and other constituent parts of entrepreneurship.
 The canvas provides a diagrammatic representation of them.
 As a result, entrepreneurs obtain a strategic tool to evaluate the lie of the land.

 Your introduction to the tool should begin with a short insight into its underlying document – the business model canvas.
 Its inventor, Alexander Osterwalder, insists that the business plan itself is a time-waster.
 He offers an improved and sophisticated solution for idea analysis from different perspectives.
 In the canvas, entrepreneurs can break down a business model into nine essential structural components to discover potential risks and deficiencies.